Engagement Ring Trends Around the World: Traditions & Modern Twists

 Proposal Practices

-The modern custom of proposing marriage to a woman with a diamond ring has become the standard practice among many countries and cultures worldwide.
-However, many countries still have their own marriage proposal traditions unique to their culture.
-The Western practice has overtaken some of these practices, but some are still in practice today.
-Some are relatively new practices that have been adapted from modern innovations and the sheer creativity of men.
-These unique marriage proposals are mentioned below as they are practiced by different cultures or regions worldwide.
+The modern custom of proposing marriage to a woman with a diamond ring has become the standard practice in many countries and cultures worldwide.
+However, many countries still have unique marriage proposal traditions.
+Western practice has overtaken some of these practices, but some are still in practice today.
+Some are relatively new practices adapted from modern innovations and men's sheer creativity.
+Below are unique marriage proposals practiced by different cultures or regions worldwide.

 Asian Traditions

-A new style of proposed marriage is on the rise in many modern countries in Asia.
+A new style of proposed marriage is rising in many modern Asian countries.
 This is known as the flash mob proposal, where a group of people collaborates with the future groom, who makes his proposal with a song, dance, or any other production that involves a big crowd.

-In India and Pakistan, where arranged marriages are still practiced, it is not only the bridegroom but his entire family that makes the formal marriage proposal to the bride’s entire family.
-In some deeply traditional families, the couple is not involved in the engagement rites.
-In Pakistan, once the bride’s family accepts the proposed marriage, an engagement party ensues where the future groom can propose to the future bride in person.
+In India and Pakistan, where arranged marriages are still practiced, the bridegroom and his entire family make the formal marriage proposal to the bride’s entire family.
+The couple is not involved in the engagement rites in some profoundly traditional families.
+In Pakistan, once the bride’s family accepts the proposed marriage, an engagement party ensues, where the future groom can propose to the future bride in person.

 In China, traditional Chinese culture is still deeply ingrained in the marriage preparation rites.
-Weddings for them are a joining together of two individuals and families.
+For them, weddings are a joint effort of two individuals and families.
 Therefore, even if a marriage proposal is initiated by the giving of an engagement ring, traditional practices like the woman introducing the man to her family, the man seeking the blessing from the woman’s family before the proposal, and the two families together acknowledging the engagement and casting their blessing of approval upon the couple are all part of the engagement tradition.

-In Thailand, engagement and wedding traditions and customs are still widely followed by families.
+In Thailand, families still widely follow engagement and wedding traditions and customs.
 A ceremonial rite called “Thong Mun” marks a couple’s engagement.
 Here, the future groom presents a gift of gold to his prospective bride and her family.
 Dowry negotiations between the two families also follow this.

 European Traditions